 With a BA in Theatre Production, Jessica has been stage managing professionally for the last 10 years on various types of productions, some of which include: Double Dutch Espresso (Theatre Waah/Tristan Bates), Maybe Father (Talawa/Young Vic), Behna (Kali/Birmingham Rep), It Hasn’t Happened Yet (Liz Carr, Studio Tour), Squid (Theatre Royal Stratford East, School Tour), Brixton Rocks (Tara Arts, tour), Tagore’s Women (Kali/Southwark Playhouse), Sports Play (Just a Must, UK and International tour), Only Our Own (CTCo, Arts Theatre), Dea by Edward Bond (Sutton Theatres); Marco Polo: The Untold Love Story (ATC/ Shaw Theatre), Now Your See Me, Now You Don’t (Immediate Theatre, School Tour), The Ruck (LB Theatre, Tour), Tales of Birbal (Mashi, Tour), Typhoon (Yellow Earth,Soho/Rich Mix), Clockwork Canaries (TRP, The Drum), Cathy (Cardboard Citizens, Tour).

-Alison was appointed Group Head, Internal Audit for Standard Chartered Bank in January 2016, having been at the bank since 1999 in various different roles.
-This role is truly global and diverse – as the bank operates in 68 countries around the world.
+Until March 2022, Alison was Group Head, Internal Audit for Standard Chartered Bank, having been at the bank since 1999 in various roles.
+This role was truly global and diverse, as the bank operates in more than 70 countries around the world.
 Although she has now semi-retired, she remains on the board of Standard Chartered Bank (UK).
-Alison is a keen musician and loves going to the theatre and to the opera.
-She conducted her own opera group for 17 years, raising over £70,000 for various charities, and she is on the board of trustees of the Orchestra of the Age of Enlightenment.
+Alison is a keen musician and lover of the arts – she conducted her own opera group for 17 years, raising more than £70,000 for various charities, and she is on the board of trustees of the Orchestra of the Age of Enlightenment.
 She is also a trustee of GiveOut (an award-winning international LGBTQI community foundation).

 Rukhsana is a Playwright who has written several plays for stage and radio.
 River on Fire (Lyric Hammersmith) was Finalist for the Susan Smith-Blackburn International Prize.
 Her Radio 4 adaptation of J Rhys’ Wide Sargasso Sea was a finalist for the Writers’ Guild Award.
 Other work includes a novel, short fiction, screenplays and translations.
 With Rita Wolf, she co-founded Kali Theatre Company and ran it for eight years.